JeffreyL-hkucrypto/2020Sem2_Group104/README.md

 4. Chance and Community Chest cards
   -drawing random events from a list(element1)
 5. contains different function to different file (element5)
+6. records and reading the users location (element2,3) -using vector to store the users location and using dynamic memory management update immediately(element2,3)